aleveha/aleveha/README.md

 👨‍💻 I'm a full-stack developer<br>
 🌱 I work a lot with TypeScript (client and server), Python and sometimes C#<br>
 💡I like to create new projects from scratch alone as well as work in a team.<br>
-💬 Want to know more about me?
+💬 Want to know more?
 Feel free to contact me!
 <br />
 <br />